Kristie S. Fleckenstein

-- "A Pedagogy of Rhetorical Looking: A Pedagogy of Rhetorical Looking: Atrocity Images at the Intersection of Vision and Violence." (with Scott Gage and Katherine Bridgman).
-College English.
-Forthcoming September 2017.
+- "A Pedagogy of Rhetorical Looking: Atrocity Images at the Intersection of Vision and Violence."
+(With Scott Gage and Katherine Bridgman).
+College English 80.1 (2017): 11-34.

 - "Minding Mind: Kenneth Burke, Gregory Bateson, and Posthuman Rhetoric."
-Ambiguous Bodies: Burke and Posthumanism.
+Kenneth Burke+The Posthuman.
 Ed.
 Chris Mays, Nathaniel A. Rivers, and Kellie Sharp-Hoskins.
-Pennsylvania State UP.
-Forthcoming 2017.
+Pennsylvania State UP, 2017.
+23-41.